arogozhnikov/python3_with_pleasure/README.md

 The code with `@` becomes more readable and more translatable between deep learning frameworks: same code `X @ W + b[None, :]` for a single layer of perceptron works in `numpy`, `cupy`, `pytorch`, `tensorflow` (and other frameworks that operate with tensors).

 ## Globbing with `**`

-Recursive folder globbing is not easy in Python 2, even custom module [glob2](https://github.com/miracle2k/python-glob2) exists that overcomes this.
-Recursive flag is supported since Python 3.6:
+Recursive folder globbing is not easy in Python 2, even though the [glob2](https://github.com/miracle2k/python-glob2) custom module exists that overcomes this.
+A recursive flag is supported since Python 3.6:

 ```python
 import glob